 SESAME OIL

 Sesame oil is a top-notch alternative for sautรฉing.
 It does lend a sesame taste to foods but is cold-pressed like extra virgin olive oil.
-That makes it one of the healthiest oils to cook with.
 It has a low smoke point at 350F to 410F.

 WALNUT OIL